 In the Trio for Clarinet, Cello and Piano, Bronzi is back on cello, joined by clarinetist Alessandro Carbonare, and pianist Alberto Miodini.
 The musical forces are distributed equally throughout the work’s three movements, written in a traditional fast-slow-fast format.
 My ears are naturally more attuned to the clarinet part and the instrument gets to shine in the second movement in some lovely arpeggiated, soaring passages.
 The finale contains some humorous displays by Carbonare’s otherwise pristine clarinet tone.
 If I’d known this piece existed back in my clarinet days, I would have been clamoring to play it.

 Once again you won’t find much of Rota the film composer in these works.
 Don’t expect a cohesive listening experience as the three pieces together form an odd program.
 Yet each work is highly individualistic and well worth hearing.
-Click here to listen to audio samples.

 Give this disc a listen if you’re a Rota fan or if you simply appreciate good music.
 I think you’ll be pleasantly surprised.